Guayaquil: Transport

 Guayaquil is located along national Highway 40 and is near Highway 25.

 Among Guayaquil's major trading points are the seaport, the largest in Ecuador and one of the biggest handlers of shipping on the shores of the Pacific; and José Joaquín de Olmedo International Airport.

 José Joaquín de Olmedo International Airport, though using the same runways, had its passenger terminal completely rebuilt in 2006 and was renamed.
 The old passenger terminal is now a convention centre.

 Guayaquil is served by a bus rapid transit system, Metrovia, which opened in 2006.
 The system has three lines and is supplemented by 35 feeder routes, carrying a total of 400,000 daily passengers.

 The Empresa de Ferrocarriles Ecuatorianos offers tourist rail service to Quito from the neighboring city of Durán, Ecuador, located across the Guayas River from Guayaquil.

+Port of Guayaquil

+The Port of Guayaquil is one of the most important ports in Ecuador and a major port in South America.
+The port handles large amounts of cargo and is also a hub for transshipment to other countries in the Pacific region.

+Since the dissolution of FARC and its drug trafficking business in Colombia, the port of Guayaquil has become one of the most important locations in the drug trade in Latin America.
+Ecuadorian gangs like Los Choneros and Los Lobos commonly receive cocaine sold by groups in Colombia and are tasked with successfully distributing it to cartels in Mexico.
+Cities that serve as gateways to Guayaquil like Durán have seen sharply increased violence because of this.

+Responsible for port operation is the state Guayaquil Port Authority.